griptape-ai/griptape-docs/docs/griptape-framework/structures/prompt-drivers.md

         temperature=0.1,
         model="gpt-3.5-turbo-16k"
     ),
-    rules=[
+    input_template="You will be provided with a description of a mood, and your task is to generate the CSS code for a color that matches it.
+Description: {{ args[0] }}", rules=[
         Rule(
-            value="You will be provided with a description of a mood, and your task is to generate the CSS code for a color that matches it."
-            'Write your output in json with a single key called "css_code".'
+            value='Write your output in json with a single key called "css_code".'
         )
     ],
 )